realadammatthew/humbleberger/src/copy/what-is-the-trinity.md

 Christians don’t believe in three gods—we believe in **one God who is three persons**.
 This belief is based on the full picture of the Bible and is at the heart of what makes Christianity unique.

 We don’t claim to fully understand the Trinity, but we trust the God who revealed Himself in this way.
-And most importantly, we believe that **Yeshua (Jesus)** is the promised **Jewish Messiah**, and through Him, we come to know the **one true God**—Father, Son, and Holy Spirit.
+And most importantly, we believe that **Yeshua** is the promised **Jewish Messiah**, and through Him, we come to know the **one true God**—Father, Son, and Holy Spirit.

 > “Go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.”
 > *(Matthew 28:19)*